 Red almost seems like neutral in painted furniture.

 Red, I know it can feel risky, but red is such a strong color it can pull you out of a funk!
 Think Target, they all wear red doesn’t your mood elevate right when you walk in?
 Especially if they have a Starbucks inside… Tell me you disagree?
-Or, I picked up the most amazing shade of red lipstick and I swear I have considered wearing it everyday!
-It brought up my look in an instant.
-Nothing like jeans a t-shirt and a fabulous red lipstick when you run to the market Target, right?
+Recently I picked up the most amazing shade of red lipstick and I swear I have considered wearing it everyday!
+It brought my look up in an instant.
+Nothing like jeans a t-shirt and a fabulous red lipstick when you run to Target for the basics.
 Red is a power color that can offer instant energy and can be blended into many decor styles.

 Isn’t this a FAB color!
 And would you agree it would be appropriate for running to the market?!?!
 (Lipsense Fly Girl)